Azure/azure-quickstart-templates/application-workloads/shibboleth/shibboleth-cluster-ubuntu/README.md

 ---
 description: This template deploys Shibboleth Identity Provider on Ubuntu in a clustered configuration.
-After the deployment is successful, you can go to https://your-domain:8443/idp/profile/Status (note port number) to check success.
+After the deployment is successful, you can go to https&#58;//your-domain&#58;8443/idp/profile/Status (note port number) to check success.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: shibboleth-cluster-ubuntu
 languages:
 - json
 ---